Tuesday 19 September 2017, 7.00pm

-A staged reading of Against Prejudice: Ira Aldridge, Theatre Manager – 1828, a drama-documentary written by Professor Tony Howard (University of Warwick).
 Astonishingly, while Britain’s colonies still depended on slavery, Aldridge at the age of only 20 became manager of the Coventry Theatre in the West Midlands.
 His short but successful season used melodrama, music and Shakespeare to challenge racist stereotypes.
 Using contemporary documents and the words and music of Shakespeare’s plays, this script in hand performance will ask: how did it happen?

-Opening with a series of speeches and songs by members of the Coventry Belgrade Youth Theatre, Tony Howard leads a panel of performers and scholars, including BBC historian David Olusoga and actor Joseph Mydell, in considering the importance of Ira Aldridge’s achievements for his time and ours.
+Opening with a series of speeches and songs by members of the Coventry Belgrade Youth Theatre, Tony Howard leads a panel of performers and scholars in considering the importance of Ira Aldridge’s achievements for his time and ours.

 The project is hugely indebted to the superb four-volume biography by Bernth Lindfors, Ira Aldridge (2011-2015).
 Lindfors was the first to draw attention to the Coventry season.